Do you feel like your work never ends? Like you just can’t keep up with everything?

 If you will, great!
 But saying “no” sometimes doesn’t make you a bad person, and it’ll help you avoid feeling stressed and overcommitted.

 7. Make organization work for you.

-Use color coding to help you organize at a glance.
+Color code everything!
 Different-colored file folders can separate lesson plans, student worksheets, and test/quiz papers.
 You can even use different-colored trays on your desk for students’ finished, late, or incomplete assignments.